Have you ever wondered about animals never drinking water? You may have heard that some animals never drink water, such as camels.

 3. Sand Gazelles

-Sand Gazelles are a remarkable species of antelope found in the desert and semi-arid regions such as the Sahara Desert in North Africa.
+Sand Gazelles are a remarkable species of antelope that lives in deserts and semi-arid regions, such as the Sahara Desert in North Africa.

 This large mammal often roams the dunes for food and has adapted to survive without needing water.